rarruda/plendit/README.md

 Install elasticsearch.
 Mac uses can use the version from homebrew:

+NOTE: only known to be working with elasticsearch version 2.x.

 `brew install elasticsearch`

 You can then start elasticsearch in a terminal with the `elasticsearch` command.